 Electronic Prescribing Service

-Patients on repeat medication will be asked to see either a doctor, nurse practitioner or practice nurse at least once a year to review these regular medications.
+Patients on repeat medication will be contacted and asked to see either a doctor, nurse practitioner, practice nurse or clinical pharmacist at least once a year to review these regular medications.

 Not Registered for Online Services?